Close

 With many in the computer science industry naming the metaverse as the next iteration of the internet it should come as no surprise that this concept is projected to grow from USD 22.79 billion in 2021 to USD 996.42 billion in 2030 according to GlobalData.

-This prediction denotes that the hype around this ever-emerging global technological phenomenon is still on the rise and as a direct result, innovation of the components that make up this multifaceted notion are and will need to continue to be advanced to facilitate its unprecedented evolution.
+This prediction denotes that the hype around this ever-emerging global technological phenomenon is still on the rise.
+As a direct result, innovation of the components that make up this multifaceted notion are and will need to continue to be advanced to facilitate its unprecedented evolution.

 In 2022 the word ‘metaverse’ came second in Oxford English Dictionary’s Word of the Year, although its inception came in 1992 as it was a term coined in Neal Stephenson’s cult science-fiction novel “Snow Crash”.
 This story denotes the tale of the lead character running around in an artificial cyber world, trying to stop a virus that wipes minds.
-Being not quite as dubious is the meaning of metaverse today which commonly refers to a single or shared immersive virtual space where people can experience life in a way not possible in the physical world.
+In contrast, the meaning of metaverse today commonly refers to a single or shared immersive virtual space where people can experience life in a way not possible in the physical world.

 Melanie Subin, the director of consulting for the Future Today Institute, told The New York Post she believes “a large proportion of people will be in the metaverse in some way” by 2030.
 While many will be using it only for work, she believes that it will play a bigger role for others.